DrLex0/print3d-adjustable-glass-bed-bracket/README.md

 You can opt to mount the brackets on the front right and rear left corners, or front left and rear right.
 One pair of brackets is sufficient, but should you want to clamp all corners anyway, just run Customizer twice for both configurations.
 The models are marked so you know where to mount them: *FR = front right, FL = front left, RL = rear left, RR = rear right.*

-The default is to center the glass on the bed, but if you want to align one of its edges to an edge of the print bed, you can select that in the options.
+The default is to center the glass on the print bed, but if you want to align one of its edges to an edge of the bed, you can select that in the options.
 For instance, I have aligned mine to the front edge because my start G-code chops off oozed filament on that edge.

-You can choose to add an extra pair of tiny *ridges* that may help to keep the plate clamped down.
-This is most useful if your glass plate has rounded or beveled edges, an explanation can be found at the bottom of this page.
+You can choose to add an extra pair of tiny *ridges* that may help to keep the plate clamped down, an explanation can be found below.

-The option *‘Rear Corner Fix’* in the advanced settings (enabled by default) compensates for an oddness of the FFCP (at least mine).
-Check the photo at the bottom of this page to see whether you need to disable this option or not.
+The option *‘Rear Corner Fix’* in the advanced settings compensates for an oddness of the FFCP (at least mine).
+This is also explained below.
+Don't forget to disable this if you are generating brackets for printers with a different bed design.

 If your glass plate is larger than the bed, you may want to enable *‘allowTabInset’* in the advanced settings to allow the glass to extend somewhat into the edges of the bracket.
 This option is disabled by default because it could make the bracket weaker.
 If the glass extends much more in one direction than the other, the inset will only occur for one edge to ensure alignment.
 Avoid that situation, and again: avoid plates larger than the bed altogether.